ccxt/ccxt/wiki/Manual.md

 ### Features

-Major exchanges have the `.features` property available, where you can see what methods are supported for each market type and what kind of functionalities are supported by those methods programatically.
+Major exchanges have the `.features` property available, where you can see what methods and functionalities are supported for each market-type (if any method is set to `null/undefined` it means method is "not supported" by the exchange)

 *this feature is currently a work in progress and might be incomplete, feel free to report any issues you find in it*